 Alpha Mu Gamma was founded nationally in 1931 for the purpose of recognizing superior achievement in the advanced study of foreign languages at the college level.
 The Eta Gamma Chapter at King's was founded in 1969.
-An overall G.P.A. of 3.0 (4.0 scale) and a G.P.A of 3.2 in at least three advanced foreign language courses are required for admission.
+An overall grade-point average of 3.0 (4.0 scale) and a grade-point average of 3.2 in at least three advanced foreign language courses are required for admission.

 Alpha Phi Sigma was founded in 1942 to recognize scholastic excellence by undergraduate and graduate students in the criminal justice sciences.
 The Alpha Lambda Sigma Chapter at King's was founded in 1985.
-An overall G.P.A. of 3.0 (4.0 scale), a G.P.A. of 3.2 after the completion of at least four criminal justice courses and a ranking in the top 35 percent of the student's class are required for admission.
+An overall grade-point average of 3.0 (4.0 scale), a grade-point average of 3.2 after the completion of at least four criminal justice courses and a ranking in the top 35 percent of the student's class are required for admission.

-Alpha Signa Lambda is the national honor society for students in continuing higher education and is dedicated to the advancement of scholarship and the recognition of high scholastic achievement by adult learners in continuing higher education.
+Alpha Sigma Lambda is the national honor society for students in continuing higher education and is dedicated to the advancement of scholarship and the recognition of high scholastic achievement by adult learners in continuing higher education.
 The national organization was founded in 1946.
-The King's Alpha Omega Chapter was established in 1974 and is open to adult learners who have shown outstanding academic achievement, the fostering of intellectual activities, and the promise of leadership.
+The King's Alpha Omega Chapter was established in 1974 and is open to adult learners who have shown outstanding academic achievement, the fostering of intellectual activities and the promise of leadership.

 Aquinas Society founded in 1953 is King's honor society.
 Named in honor of St. Thomas Aquinas, it recognizes students of superior academic ability and achievement who are also involved in significant extra-curricular activities (i.e., which offer a service to the King's College community or involve leadership in campus organizations or activities).
-Juniors and Seniors with a minimum G.P.A. of 3.4 (4.0 scale) who have attained the Dean's List for at least four of their semesters at King's are eligible for admission.
+Juniors and Seniors with a minimum grade-point average of 3.4 (4.0 scale) who have attained the Dean's List for at least four of their semesters at King's are eligible for admission.